DiceDB/docs/src/content/docs/commands/SET.md

 - If the specified key already exists, the `SET` command will overwrite the existing key-value pair with the new value unless the `NX` option is provided.
 - If the `NX` option is present, the command will set the key only if it does not already exist.
 If the key exists, no operation is performed and `nil` is returned.
 - If the `XX` option is present, the command will set the key only if it already exists.
 If the key does not exist, no operation is performed and `nil` is returned.
-- Using the `EX` or `PX` options together with `KEEPTTL` is not allowed and will result in an error.
+- Using the `EX`, `EXAT`, `PX` or `PXAT` options together with `KEEPTTL` is not allowed and will result in an error.
 - When provided, `EX` sets the expiry time in seconds and `PX` sets the expiry time in milliseconds.
+- When provided, `EXAT` sets the expiry time in timestamp seconds and `PXAT` sets the expiry time in timestamp milliseconds.
 - The `KEEPTTL` option ensures that the key's existing TTL is retained.

 ## Error Handling